Sen --exclude argüman arıyoruz.

 regexp

-syntax, when using exclude options in tar
+syntax, when using exclude options in tar.
+If you try to use

-syntax to describe files to be excluded, your command
+regexp syntax to describe files to be excluded, your command

 might fail.